Undline/UndChain/readme.md

     - Developers can monetize their modules through a **one-time purchase** or **royalty-based licensing**.
 3. **Decentralized Code Audits and Verification**

-    - Code Ledger introduces a **peer verification system** where trusted developers (high Perception Scores) audit code for security, compliance, and performance.
+    - Code Ledger introduces a **peer verification system** where trusted developers (high Reliability Scores) audit code for security, compliance, and performance.
     - Audited projects receive a **Trusted Badge**, helping other developers and users confidently adopt or contribute to the project.
     - Auditors are incentivized through rewards for their contributions, with a focus on accuracy and reputation building.
 4. **Interactive Developer Education**